HFE Booking Terms of Business (V5 – July 2018)

 13.1 This section applies if you are eligible for government (or other) funding (“Funding”) towards the Course Fee (“Funded Students”).

 13.2 Funded Students must complete all relevant applications for Funding and return them to us in sufficient time for Funding to be put into place prior to commencement of the Course.

 13.3 We make no warranty as to a Funded Student’s eligibility for Funding and we accept no liability in the event that Funded Student is denied or otherwise does not receive Funding.

 13.4 Funded Students will remain primarily liable for all Course Fees and will be required to pay the same to the extent not covered by Funding.
-If you do not return your application for Funding when due or you do not complete the Course or you otherwise fail to obtain or cease to be eligible for Funding you will required to pay any unpaid Course Fees in accordance with Clause 8.4 or within 28 days of demand if the Course has started.
+If you do not return your application for Funding when due or you do not complete the Course or you otherwise fail to obtain or cease to be eligible for Funding you will be required to pay any unpaid Course Fees in accordance with Clause 8.4 or within 28 days of demand if the Course has started.

-13.5 Any Student failing to complete a funded Course will not be entitled to a refund for payments made towards such Course.
+13.5 Any Funded Student failing to complete a funded Course will not be entitled to a refund for payments made towards such Course.

 14. ONLINE LEARNING